soesandarwin2201/webpack-project/ReadMe.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-> This is the simple to do list: using webpack that shows of my accomplishments as a software developer.
+> This is the simple to do list: using webpack that shows of my accomplishments as a software developer.In this project  we learn how to setup the webpack and nodemodules.
+This project do the to-do-list add , remove and edit function with local storage.